 Partitions play a special role in the PERQS.
 Operating system kernels and servers are stored at the partition level.
 During the boot sequence, the PERQ microcode looks at the key being pressed to select a version of the operating system.
 The device and partition names of these system files are stored in a fixed area of the disk (the disk "boot area") and that is how the microcode finds them.
-You can not just move (or rename) these files without letting the system know about it to update the disk boot area.
+You can not just move (or rename) these files without letting the system know about the changes so that it can update the disk boot area.